buddebej/elasticterrain/README.md

 http://localhost:3000/build/examples/elasticterrain.html
 ```

+A solution for potential node errors of the watch process can be found [here](http://stackoverflow.com/questions/16748737/grunt-watch-error-waiting-fatal-error-watch-enospc).

 ### Data

 The application uses precomputed tiles with encoded terrain data that can be produced from publicly available digital elevation models.
 For this purpose, we used [a collection of python scripts](https://github.com/buddebej/dem2tiles).